grolston/cfn-security/README.md

 A simple `GitHub Action` for AWS CloudFormation static code analysis to improve infrastructure-as-code security.

 > **Note:** The `all-tools` branch supports cfn-guard which added some size to the docker image.
-Only use this branch if needing all tools.
+Due to this, the feature was not introduced into the main branch.
+Only use this branch if needing all tools or you are not worried about the additional size of the docker image.

 ***The Action does not require AWS credentials!***